Hospice and Palliative Home Care in NY & NJ

 Alvita Care is there for you when every moment counts.
 The role of Alvita Care with hospice clients is to support our patients and families as they approach the end of their life.
 We will help you understand the choices open to you and work to support you in your decisions.
 Alvita Care provides personalized care, coordinating the services that will make them safe and comfortable.
-We provide support for hospice home care in NYC as well as assistance to hospice care facilities.
+We provide support for hospice home care in NYC, Westchester County, Long Island, and New Jersey, as well as assistance to hospice care facilities.

 The differences between Palliative & Hospice Care

 The most significant concern for those at the end of their life is care.
 There are many similarities between palliative care and hospice care, knowing the difference is helpful for everyone involved.
-While you’ve likely heard of hospice care and while most have a generalized idea of what hospice care services consist of, what many people get confused about is the difference in the types of care provided by hospice services, a large component is “palliative care.”
+While you’ve likely heard of hospice care and while most have a generalized idea of what best hospice care nyc services consist of, what many people get confused about is the difference in the types of care provided by hospice services, a large component is “palliative care.”
 Palliative care is a way of providing care that brings comfort to the patient.
 An administered system of palliative care is most prevalently offered by hospitals.
 When used in addition to some traditional care, both palliative and hospice care protocols suggest for all patients to receive care that combines the two types of care.
-Through one program, medications, day-to-day care, equipment, counseling and treatment of symptoms are administered.
-Hospice home care and Palliative home care programs are similar but their differences are where, how and why the care is provided i.e. location, timing, forms of payment and patient eligibility.
+Through one program, medications, day-to-day care, equipment, counseling, and treatment of symptoms are administered.
+Best Hospice Care NYC and Palliative home care programs are similar but their differences are where, how, and why the care is provided i.e. location, timing, forms of payment, and patient eligibility.

-Hospice: The number of hospice programs are far greater than palliative care programs.
+Hospice: The number of hospice programs is far greater than palliative care programs.
 After a patient receives a referral from their primary doctor, they can then be enrolled in a hospice program.
 Once enrolled a patient will receive care in the home from hospice professionals.
-Alvita Care provides a range of services that are delivered by highly qualified professionals who share the same commitment to meet the physical, emotional and spiritual needs of clients and those who love and care for them.
+Alvita Care provides a range of senior care services that are delivered by highly qualified professionals who share the same commitment to meet the physical, emotional, and spiritual needs of clients and those who love and care for them.